 c.
 Program-based

 As a coach, everything trickles down to designing a coaching program that’s tailor-made for a particular client.
-Program-based questions help you understand what coaching approach you should adopt to drive the best possible outcome for your client.
+Program-based life coach intake questionnaires help you understand what coaching approach you should adopt to drive the best possible outcome for your client.
 Some program-based questions include:

 These questions give an insight into the “what”, “who” and how” a coach will be dealing with.
 They help set the tone of the program, steer clear of any doubt and kickstart the program with your client on a solid note.